tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Information Elements Acted Upon** prov:wasAttributedTo
 * **Expected Response** COMPLIANT if prov:wasAttributedTo is bdq:NotEmpty; otherwise NOT_COMPLIANT

-## 6 Defining a more complicated Test (non-normative)
+## 6 Defining a more complicated Test with a Source Authority(non-normative)

 The next gap we identified in the `Use Case` was:

-** prov:wasAttributedTo (Conforms to the structure of an ORCID ID identifier) **Gap**
+** prov:wasAttributedTo (Conforms to the structure of an ORCID ID) **Gap**

-This is a more complicated test, as it requires not just checking for the presence of a value, but also checking that the value conforms with the expected structure of an ORCID ID.
+This is a more complex Test, as it requires not simply checking for the presence of a value, but rather checking that a value conforms with the expected structure of an ORCID ID.

 Note than on the principle of one Test evaluates one simple thing, we are asking whether the value has the correct structure for an ORCID ID, but we are not asking whether the value is actually a valid ORCID ID (e.g. by checking if it can be found in an authority like the ORCID ID registry).
-We would define a separate test for that second question, and thus keep each test focused on a single aspect of data quality.
+We would define a separate Test for that second question, and thus keep each Test focused on a single aspect of data quality.

 ### 6.1 A Simple Description of the Test (non-normative)

-The Description of the test is an easy-to-understand, concise explanation of what the test does.
+The Description of the Test is an easy-to-understand, concise explanation of what the Test does.
 It is a human-oriented explanation.

-We could phrase this as "Is there a value in prov:wasAttributedTo, and if so, is it a valid ORCID ID?"
+We could phrase this as "Is there a value in prov:wasAttributedTo, and if so, does the value conform to the expected structure of an ORCID ID?"
 This, however, is combining two questions into one.

-We want this test to evaluate a single aspect of data quality, which is whether the value in prov:wasAttributedTo is a valid ORCID ID.
+We want this Test to evaluate a single aspect of data quality, which is whether the value in `prov:wasAttributedTo` has the structure of an ORCID ID, that is, does it have the right format.
 Thus we can phrase the description as follows:

-* **Description** Is the value in prov:wasAttributedTo a valid ORCID ID?
+* **Description** Does the value in prov:wasAttributedTo conform to the format of an ORCID ID*

 ### 6.2 Identify the Information Elements (non-normative)

-The `Information Element` that this test will evaluate is prov:wasAttributedTo, which is a term in the PROV ontology that provides metadata about the source of each taxon distribution.
-This `Information Element` is `ActedUpon`, as it is the primary focus of the test.
-This test does not require any supporting information, so there are no `Information Elements` that are `Consulted`.
+The `Information Element` that this Test will evaluate is `prov:wasAttributedTo`, which is a term in the [PROV ontology](https://www.w3.org/TR/prov-o/) that provides metadata about the source of each taxon distribution.
+This `Information Element` is `ActedUpon`, as it is the primary focus of the Test.
+This Test does not require any supporting information, so there are no `Information Elements` that are `Consulted`.

 * **Information Elements Acted Upon** prov:wasAttributedTo

 ### 6.3 Select the Test Type (non-normative)

-We are asserting whether the value in prov:wasAttributedTo is a valid ORCID ID, so we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT), thus we choose VALIDATION for this test.
+We are asserting whether the value in `prov:wasAttributedTo` conforms to the structure of an ORCID ID, so we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT), thus we choose VALIDATION for this Test.

 * **Test Type** Validation

-### 6.4 Name The Test (non-normative)
+### 6.4 Name the Test (non-normative)

-Now we can name the test, following the naming conventions in BDQ.
-The test is a Validation, it is evaluating the Information Element prov:wasAttributedTo, and it is evaluating whether the value in prov:wasAttributedTo is a valid ORCID ID, that is whether it can be found in an authoritative list of ORCID IDs.
-So the label for this test could be VALIDATION_WASATTRIBUTEDTO_STANDARD.
+Now we can name the Test, following the naming conventions in BDQ.
+The Test is a `Validation`, it is evaluating the `Information Element` `prov:wasAttributedTo`, and it is evaluating whether the value in `prov:wasAttributedTo` has the expected format of an ORCID ID.
+So, the label for this Test could be VALIDATION_WASATTRIBUTEDTO_STANDARD.
+(In contrast, we could frame another Test to check if the value in `prov:wasAttributedTo` can be found in an authoritative list of ORCID IDs, which could be labeled VALIDATION_WASATTRIBUTEDTO_FOUND.
+There is some overlap in the words used for this [evaluation](../index.md#62-evaluations-in-test-labels-non-normativeypically) part of the names, typically, _FOUND is used for matches against large and changing authorities, like taxon names, and _STANDARD for correct formatting, as in dates, or matches to short stable controlled vocabularies like taxon rank.)

 * **Label** VALIDATION_WASATTRIBUTEDTO_STANDARD

-We will also want to provide a more readable and translatable Preferred Label, and a machine-readable identifier, and a version date for this test.
+We will also want to provide a more readable and translatable Preferred Label, and a machine-readable identifier, and a version date for this Test.

 * **Preferred Label** "Validation prov:wasAttributedTo Standard".
 * **Term Name** {some UUID}